Louisville vs. Air Force First Responder Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 Air Force Stats and Trends

+- Air Force has eight wins against the spread in 12 games this year.

-- This year, the Falcons won ATS in their only game as an underdog of 1.5 points or more.
+- The Falcons covered the spread in their only game when underdogs by 1.5 points or more.

-- Air Force's games this year have gone over the point total in 45.5% of its opportunities (five times in 11 games with a set point total).
+- Air Force's games this year have hit the over in 45.5% of its opportunities (five times in 11 games with a set point total).

-- The Falcons average four more points per game (31) than the Cardinals allow (27).
+- This season the Falcons average four more points per game (31) than the Cardinals surrender (27).

-- Air Force is 5-1 against the spread and 6-1 overall when the team records more than 27 points.
+- Air Force is 5-1 against the spread and 6-1 overall when the team scores more than 27 points.

-- The Falcons have turned the ball over 10 times, five fewer times than the Cardinals have forced turnovers (15).
+- The Falcons have 10 giveaways this season, while the Cardinals have 15 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.